ChrisDavison/vim-checkmark/README.md

     Rotate between NO checkbox, empty, and ticked checkbox (on line, range, or visual)

-Uncheck
-    Remove checkboxes from the current line, range, or visual selection

 RMCHeck
-    Remove checkboxes from the entire document
+    Remove checkboxes from the entire document, or selected lines.
 ```

 and mappings (which can be disabled by adding `let g:checkmark_no_mapping=1` to your `.vimrc`):